krishmishra09/RESUME-Xpert/README.md

 # RESUME-Xpert
-This is an ai based project that analyse resume and cv based on the given JD provided
+This is an ai based project that analyse resume and cv based on the given JD provided.